 How Steve-O turned his life 180

-On a recent cloudy morning in Syracuse NY, people browsing a certain wing of the six-story Destiny USA mall encountered something odd: A slim, fit, scarred, man with a buzzcut and old tattoos was attempting a handstand on an escalator.
+On a cloudy morning in Syracuse, New York, people browsing a certain wing of the six-story Destiny USA shopping mall encountered something odd: A slim, fit and scarred man with a buzzcut and old tattoos was attempting a handstand on an escalator.
 Another guy was filming him.
-“One.
-Two.
-Three,” said the guy, and with that the man easily inverted himself onto a moving metal step.
+“One, two, three,” said the guy, and with that he easily inverted himself onto a moving metal step.
 He held the pose, but wavered and came down on his feet, then jogged to the bottom and started over again.

 “Oh my God,” she said.
 “It’s freakin’ Steve-O!”

 So it was.
-The 42-year-old performer and Jackass alumnus was in Syracuse for a four-night run of his stand-up show at 300-seat venue called the Funny Bone (he sold out every night).
+The 42-year-old performer and Jackass alumnus was in Syracuse for a four-night run of his stand-up show at 300-seat venue called the Funny Bone, and he sold out every night.
 Originally famous for doing things no one else would, Steve-O’s fans have seen his great highs and staggering lows.
 From fame, to arrests, to more arrests, to rehab, to interventions, to sobriety, to veganism and activism and PETA, to becoming something of a one-man social media army, two decades of fans have seen it all, and seem to always want more.

-Some thirty-tries later, Steve-O made it to the top, only to crumble on the side of the moving rubber rail and land in a head-first pile as the escalator reached the next floor.
-With difficulty, he ran back down to his filmer, who took close-ups of the cuts on his hands and ankle.
+Steve-O made it to the top of the escalator only to crumble on the side of the moving rubber rail and land in a head-first pile as it reached the next floor.
+With difficulty, he ran back down to his cameraman, who took close-ups of the cuts on his hands and ankle.
 Then he stood on a bench and held up his hands.
-“All right.
-Everybody,” he said.
-“We’re tying to get to a movie and I’ve only got a few minutes.
-So put your phones on selfie and we’ll knock this out quick.”
+“All right, everybody,” he said.
+“We’re tying to get to a movie and I’ve only got a few minutes, so put your phones on selfie and we’ll knock this out quick.”

 People came from all directions and soon everyone had a photo.
-The filmer edited the short video.
-Edging back towards the escalator, Steve-O thanked everyone.
+Then, edging back towards the escalator, Steve-O thanked everyone.
 Then they headed to the multiplex upstairs, where more fans were waiting, phones in hand.

-Such was the mob that morning that Steve-O he couldn’t be interviewed until that night at the venue.
-As a young wordsmith named Zach Martina warmed up the crowd, Steve-O drank lemon water, kicked a hackeysack, and discussed love, sobriety, performing, Bam Margera, and the life of a stand-up comedian.
+Such was the mob that morning that Steve-O couldn’t be interviewed until later that day at the venue where he was performing.
+As comedian Zach Martina warmed up the crowd, Steve-O drank lemon water and kicked a hackeysack while discussing love, sobriety, performing, Bam Margera, and the life of a stand-up comedian.

 THE RED BULLETIN: So, why stand-up comedy?